aws-samples/aws-iot-greengrass-v2-painless-installer/README.md

   * Stores locally the signed certificate received in the response.
   * Fetches a Greengrass Configuration Template from the backend.
 This template has been customised by the backend with all the necessary cloud-side information.
-  * Downloads the latest Greengrass package.
   * Finishes customising the Greengrass Configuration Template with local information.
-  *  Runs the Greengrass installer
+  * Runs the Greengrass installer included in the downloaded archive.
   * Et voilà!

 ## Solution deployment on your AWS account